EmFib/Chordify/README.md

 For predictions, user-inputted words are transformed by the Tf-Idf vectorization and then a Logistic Regression predict_proba was ran for each of the models in the chord model dictionary.
 Chordify's chord prediction was the that which had the highest probability.

+Example of relative probabilities for one line of text:

 ### Access the project

 After cloning the repo, the following commands can be run in iPython: